Skip to main content

-Lenders’ mortgage insurance (LMI) could help borrowers own a home sooner, as it may help people buy a home with less than 20% deposit.
+Lenders’ mortgage insurance (LMI) could help borrowers with less than 20% deposit buy a home.

 There are many myths around LMI, so before you apply for a home loan, we’re here to bust some of those myths.